-Well, the tax filing season is finished for this year (for taxes LAST year), however there is plenty of time to think about what to keep THIS year for tax purposes.
+Well, it’s too late to start accumulating write offs for taxes LAST year, however there is plenty of time to think about what to keep THIS year for tax purposes.

-I don’t know if you ended up getting a refund of some sort or had to pay, however the business receipts you keep can make a huge difference in the final totals on your taxes!
+I don’t know if you will end up getting a refund of some sort or will have to pay, however the business receipts you keep can make a huge difference in the final totals on your taxes!

 Ask your tax preparer about home office deductions – you could even write off part of your power bill, cable bill and telephone bill.